I spent my life as a teacher, but I might have

 occupied still

 today by children of slaves.
-My life was spent traveling that
+My youth was spent traveling that

-stretch of 67, or its replacements by President Eisenhower's Interstate.
+stretch of 67, and its replacements by President Eisenhower's

 on up through Prescott and Little Rock, Newport, Walnut Ridge,

-Pocahontas, Poplar Bluff, and lots of other towns I cannot
+Pocahontas, Poplar Bluff, and lots of other towns I can still remember

-remember.
-We had to leave 67 for Illinois, so that I could
+well.
+But we had to leave 67 for Illinois, where I was to

-continue in the school of German history and culture.
-For a half
+continue my studies in German history and culture.
+For a

 century I thought of myself as a German teacher.
 There came a